DailySoccer/webtest/README.md

 ### Filter by test groups

-In each test runner the list of tests can be find.
-Each test which should not be executed must be commented.
+You can find the list of test to run in each test runner.
+Each test not be executed must be commented out.

 ### Filter by concrete test